-Storage options for JobTracker servers
+Storage options for ResourceManager servers

-JobTracker servers do not need the RAID storage because they save their persistent state to HDFS and the JobTracker server can actually be run on a slave node with a bit of extra RAM.
-However, using the same hardware specification as the NameNode server provides a plan for migrating the NameNode to the same server as the JobTracker in the case of the NameNode failure and a copy of the NameNode's state can be saved to the network storage.
+In actuality ResourceManager servers do not need RAID storage because they save their persistent state to HDFS.
+The ResourceManager server can actually be run on a slave node with a bit of extra RAM.
+However, using the same hardware specifications for the ResourceManager servers as for the NameNode server provides the possibility of migrating the NameNode to the same server as the ResourceManager in the case of NameNode failure and a copy of the NameNode's state can be saved to the network storage.